maidsafe/rfcs/proposed/0026-dynamic-data-support/0026-dynamic-data-support.md

 ### Initial Configuration - Creating Root/Master Appendable Structured Data
 - After making the application public, the admin registers himself as the owner/admin of the application.
-- Assume that the admin will have to configure the list of `tags` like `updates, development, marketing`, in the initial set up.
+- Assume that the admin will have to configure the list of `tags` like `updates, development, marketing` during the initial set up.
 - The application will create a root/master Structured Data with `tag_type 8`.
-The data with in the structured data can be any data structure that would be fitting the needs of the application.
+The actual data held by the structured data can be any data structure that would be fitting the needs of the application.
 In this use case we can consider a simple JSON object that would be stored in the root structured data.
 ```